-By 2025, we think there is a 70% chance that we will have identified $40 million or more in grantmaking opportunities via the Accelerator that we estimate to be at least 8 times as cost-effective as GiveDirectly’s unconditional cash transfer program.34
+By the end of 2025, we think there is a 70% chance that we will have identified $40 million or more in room for more funding for grantmaking opportunities via the Accelerator that we estimate to be at least 8 times as cost-effective as GiveDirectly’s unconditional cash transfer program.34

 In the course of investigating this grant, GiveWell: